codefresh-io/docs.codefresh.io/_docs/runtime/managed-cluster.md

     * In the List View, select the runtime, and then select the **Managed Clusters** tab.
 1. To install Argo Rollouts (Topology View only), select **Install Argo Rollouts**.
 1. To uninstall a cluster component from the list, select the three dots next to the component, and then select **Uninstall**.
 1. To remove the cluster from the list managed by the runtime, select the three dots next to the cluster name, and then select **Uninstall**.

+### Remove cluster in CLI
+You can also remove a cluster through the CLI.

+  `cf cluster remove <runtime-name> --server-url <server-url>`
+  where:
+  `<runtime-name>` is the name of the runtime that the managed cluster is registered to.
+  `<server-url>` is the URL of the server on which the managed cluster is installed.

 ### What to read next
 [Manage runtimes]({{site.baseurl}}/docs/runtime/monitor-manage-runtimes/)